Online Arbitrage: The Ultimate Guide

 The learning curve with using this kind of software can be a little bit steep at first for new sellers, so another way to find profitable products is with a leads list.

 In the end, though, you’re just going to need to try a little bit of everything and see what delivers the best results for your particular needs.

 9. What Kinds Of Fees Does Amazon Take Out?

-Let me start by saying this – the FBA fees are absolutely worth it for the amount of time it saves you.
+Let me start by saying this: The FBA fees are absolutely worth the amount of time they save you.

 I can’t even imagine having to process and fulfill every single order we’ve made, let alone handle customer service as well.

 We likely would have spent more money if we had tried to do it ourselves.

 - Amazon charges about 15% of the sale of the product just for selling the product on their marketplace